pain-text-format/kksubs-sample-project/README.md

 ```
 Here `-p` is a project directory flag, it tells the program to add subtitles for the project located in the `hello-world` project directory.

 You can find the subtitled images in the `helloworld/output/` directory.
 You can also make changes to the drafts or `styles.yml` file to experiment with other options.
+Expected result is shown in the `target` directory.